MicrosoftDocs/dynamics365smb-docs/business-central/finance-chart-of-accounts.md

 * View reports that show general ledger entries and balances.
 * Close your income statement.
-* Open the general ledger (G/L) account card to add or change settings.
+* Open the General Ledger Account Card, where you can add or change settings.
 * See a list of posting groups for that account.
 * View separate debit and credit balances for a single account.

 You can add, change, or delete general ledger accounts.
 However, to prevent discrepancies, you can't delete a general ledger account if its data is used in the chart of accounts.
 Also, you can block the accidental deletion of accounts in sensitive periods.
 To learn more about protecting accounts from deletion, go to [Deleting accounts](finance-setup-chart-accounts.md#delete-accounts).

-## The code hierachy in G/L accounts
+## The code hierarchy in G/L accounts

 Businesses typically create a hierarchical structure in G/L account codes to reflect where they belong in the chart of accounts.
 For instance, in some implementations, G/L account codes that start with **1** denotes asset accounts, whereas G/L account codes that start with 3 denotes equity accounts.
 In some regions, there are local regulations for using a standard chart of accounts.
 To help users understand this hierarchy without the need to know the internal code structure, you can define headers and subtotals in your chart of accounts that encapsulate these internal structures.